byjg/php-serializer/docs/objectcopyinterface.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---

 # ObjectCopy Interface

 `ObjectCopyInterface` is an interface that exposes the methods `copyFrom` and `copyTo`, which allow you to set property contents from or to another object.

-You can either implement this interface or extend the abstract class `ObjectCopy`.
+You can implement this interface directly, use the `ObjectCopyTrait`, or extend the `BaseModel` abstract class.

 ## Methods